 However, French retailers didn’t let this blip get in the way of making money.
 They imported N64 hardware and software from other European countries, and sold them at a hefty markup.

 Despite the N64 launching much later in Europe and Australia, it only received three launch games in total.
 These were:

 - Star Wars: Shadows of the Empire

-Due to how close these dates were, it wouldn’t surprise us if some retailers started selling Turok: Dinosaur Hunter on the N64’s launch day.
-We can’t be sure, but we’ve received a few anecdotes supporting this on Twitter.
+Due to how close these dates were, it wouldn’t surprise me if some retailers started selling Turok: Dinosaur Hunter on the N64’s launch day.
+I can’t be sure, but I’ve received a few anecdotes supporting this on Twitter.